lmfit/uncertainties/doc/user_guide.rst

   >>> print arr.sum()
   3.0+/-0.100498756211

-Thus, the usual operations on Numpy arrays (multiplication, addition, :func:`sum` method, etc.) can be performed transparently even when the arrays contain numbers with uncertainties.
+Thus, the usual operations on NumPy arrays (multiplication, addition, :func:`sum` method, etc.) can be performed transparently even when the arrays contain numbers with uncertainties.